Privacy · Last updated 6 July 2026

 - Netlify — hosts the authentication proxy and this website.

-- Wikipedia, New York Times, Hacker News — public read-only APIs used for the "On This Day" timeline feature.
+- Wikipedia, New York Times, Hacker News — public read-only APIs for "On This Day".
 Date-only queries; no user data sent.

 - Umami — privacy-first, cookieless analytics for this website only.
 No cookies, no personal data, no cross-site tracking.
 Not used inside the App.

-- You can revoke any permission (Location, Photos, Health, Microphone, etc.) in iOS Settings at any time.
+- Revoke any permission (Location, Photos, Health, Microphone, etc.) in iOS Settings at any time.

-- You can delete all Retrography data by deleting the App — local data is removed, and iCloud data is removed when you delete it from iCloud.
+- Delete all Retrography data by deleting the App — local data is removed, and iCloud data is removed when you delete it from iCloud.

-- You can request deletion of the per-install device record held by the authentication proxy by contacting support (see below) with your device ID, which is visible in the App's Settings screen.
+- Request deletion of the per-install device record held by the authentication proxy by emailing me with your device ID, which is visible in the App's Settings screen.

 Data on device is protected by iOS's data-at-rest encryption. iCloud sync uses Apple's encryption under your Apple ID.
 The authentication proxy uses HTTPS and App Attest to reject requests from anything other than a genuine copy of the App.